Overview of Healthy at Home Eviction Relief Fund

 - Copy of state ID with address that matches current residence OR mail indicating proof of residence if state ID does not match current address.

 - Proof of renter status, such as a current written lease.

-- Documentation of income: Either your 2020 IRS 1040 tax form OR proof of income for the past 30 days (paystubs, unemployment statement, etc.)
+- Proof of income for the past 30 days (paystubs, unemployment statement, etc.)